adnan-kutay-yuksel/tryhackme-all-rooms-database/README.md

 This project aims to:

 - **Automatically collect and organize** all TryHackMe rooms via web scraping.
-- **Store data in a structured CSV format** to allow filtering, sorting, and analysis.
+- **Store data in a structured CSV format** to allow filtering, searching, sorting, and analysis.
 - **Help users choose rooms** that match their goals based on topics, difficulty, and tools.

 ## 📊 Collected Data Points